shsagir/play-area-sync/docs/craft-3-about.md

 There are [two hosting stacks](/stacks) here on fortrabbit.
 You can choose with each new [App](/app) your create:

 1. The [Universal Stack](/app-uni) has VPS or shared hosting feeling.
 It's easy to use, affordable, but limited in scaling.
 Use it for testing + small projects.
 2. The [Professional Stack](/app-pro) is designed to scale horizontally.
 All components are redundant to assure high uptime.
-There is only Git deployment, [ephemeral storage](/app-pro#toc-ephemeral-storage) and assets are stored on a remote file system like the [Object Storage](/craft-3-assets-pro).
 Use it for serious business + potentially large sites.

 ## Choose your workflow